 A genus is a scientific classification that organizes a group of similar species together.

-If you take one look at these corals, you totally get why they are called sun corals.
+If you take one look at them, you totally understand the name.
 The polyps are round, fleshy and bright yell0w and orange and look a bit like the sun.
-But in true reef irony, the sun corals are non-photosynthetic, which means they don’t get any of their nutrition from the light of the sun, or in our case, from our aquarium lights.

-Because they are non-photosynthetic, the sun coral is a perfect coral to add to those dark and marginal areas of your tank, to add a burst of color to the otherwise dim spots in your aquarium.
+Since they don’t need light, this Tubastraea species is a perfect coral to add to those dark and marginal areas of your tank, to add a burst of color to the otherwise dim spots in your aquarium.

 In the ocean

-Sun corals don’t have any particularly distinct needs, in terms of ideal water parameters.
+Sun polyps don’t have any particularly distinct needs, in terms of ideal water parameters.
 So the standard water parameters are appropriate.
 You can find out more about those water parameters here.